nganediwal/Data-Driven-Education-VIP/JITI_Flask_App/README.md

 # Where to place ignored files
-* "config.py" should have the credentials to accessing the C21U db and be placed in the same folder as app.py
+* "config.py" should have the credentials to accessing the C21U db and be placed in the same directory as app.py
 * "course_data.csv" should have the data needed to predict course completion and should be stored in the folder "real_model"